zwave-js/node-zwave-js/packages/cc/api.md

     Notification = 1
 }

+// Warning: (ae-missing-release-tag) "doesAnyLifelineSendActuatorOrSensorReports" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+function doesAnyLifelineSendActuatorOrSensorReports(applHost: ZWaveApplicationHost_2, node: IZWaveNode): MaybeNotKnown<boolean>;

 // Warning: (ae-missing-release-tag) "DoorHandleStatus" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)